Our website uses cookies to enhance your browsing experience.

 PVS-Studio warnings as potential vulnerabilities

 All the rules in PVS-Studio are of the 'Bug' type by default.
-If you need to change the 'Bug' rule type for 'Vulnerability' when having a CWE ID, then you need to add the following line in the '$SONARQUBE_HOME\conf\sonar.properties' server configuration file:
+If you need to change the 'Bug' rule type for 'Vulnerability' when having a CWE ID or if the rule is included in the OWASP Top 10, then you need to add the following line in the '$SONARQUBE_HOME\conf\sonar.properties' server configuration file:

 sonar.pvs-studio.treatPVSWarningsAsVulnerabilities=active

 For the changes to be applied, you need to restart the SonarQube server.
-Once you have done this, the rules with the CWE ID will have the 'Vulnerability' type, and the new generated issues will already take this change into account.
+Once you have done this, the rules with the CWE ID or included in the OWASP Top 10 will have the 'Vulnerability' type, and the new generated issues will already take this change into account.

 Note.
 If you had old issues before, this change will not affect them.
 You'll need to manually change the type of these issues.